o-b-one/pose-estimator/README.md

 This project created in order to examin the TF abilities on the browser using web workers.

-The algorithms used are CNN based on ResNet50 and PoseNet, and KNN.
+The algorithms being used are CNN based on ResNet50 and PoseNet, and KNN.

 The outcome is an application that is able to estimate what pose a person found at, and count the amount of repeats during live/recorded exercise.